Our Guide To Commercial Flat Roof Replacements

-But sooner or later, a roof will need replacing.
+But sooner or later, a commercial roof will need replacing.
 And if you have a flat roof, there are specific things you’ll need to consider.
 The more you pay attention to the following points, the longer your flat roof will last.

 So here’s a short guide of things you’ll need to keep in mind for a flat roof replacement.

 SLOPE OF YOUR ROOF

 Even though flat roofs are, well, flat, they are still built on a gradual slope.
 In a place like Maple Ridge where winters are long and wet, this is something to carefully consider.
 One of the biggest problems with flat roofs is that water can pool, especially without an adequate slope and this means that small leaks can quickly become severe.

 The previous standard for slopes was 1/8″ per foot, and you’ll still find this common with older flat roofs.
 However for new builds and replacements, it is generally recommended that the slope be a minimum of 1/4″ per foot.

 DRAINAGE IS IMPORTANT

 Drainage goes hand in hand with slope, good drainage is important to increase the life span of a flat roof.
 Creating an adequate drainage system will differ from building to building, especially with our Vancouver weather we have here.
 Consider the type of system you want or need, whether you’ll utilize internal drains, scuppers or gutters and downspouts and how much water it will have to handle each season.